Monterreal

 Where to stay

+Nestled among the trees is one log cabin after another.
 The resort property is a mix of hotel log cabins and lots with private second homes of Mexico’s affluent.
 It dates back two decades but has been built in stages.
-The golf course was added 15 years ago.

 Things to do & Tourist activity

-The resort has its family activities, too, including horseback riding, tennis, an indoor pool and bicycling.
+The resort also offers horse riding, tennis, an indoor pool, and cycling.

-Signs along Highway 57 also indicate Monterreal is in the same direction.
+• Signs along Highway 57 also indicate that Monterreal is in the same direction.

 Use these tags to read more related posts and reviews: